 Role-based access control for application developers

 Role-based access control (RBAC) allows certain users or groups to have specific permissions to access and manage resources.
-Application RBAC differs from Azure role-based access control and Azure AD role-based access control.
+Application RBAC differs from Azure role-based access control and Microsoft Entra role-based access control.
 Azure custom roles and built-in roles are both part of Azure RBAC, which is used to help manage Azure resources.
-Azure AD RBAC is used to manage Azure AD resources.
+Microsoft Entra RBAC is used to manage Microsoft Entra resources.
 This article explains application-specific RBAC.
 For information about implementing application-specific RBAC, see How to add app roles to your application and receive them in the token.

 RBAC is a popular mechanism to enforce authorization in applications.
 When an organization uses RBAC, an application developer defines roles rather than authorizing individual users or groups.
 An administrator can then assign roles to different users and groups to control who has access to content and functionality.